 Configuration

-PEAKS 11 is recommended to be installed on 64-bit Windows operating system with Windows 10 or later.
-The two main factors affecting PEAKS 11’s performance are CPU and RAM.
-The minimum, recommended and ideal requirements are as follows:
+PEAKS Studio 12 is recommended to be installed on 64-bit Windows operating systems with Windows 10 or later.

 References & Resources